Brandon-Rod/Surface/README.md

 - Error Handling

 ## Struggles
-- It was my first time using it and getting it to work right and efficiently with a view model.
+- It was my first time using MapKit and getting it to work right and efficiently with a view model was chanllenging.
-- Creating the app icon.
-It took me hours to create.
-I had to learn how to mask objects and create complex shapes.
-I loved how it turned out in the end.
+- It took me hours to create the app icon.
+I created it in Sketch and I only knew how to use the basics.
+I learned hoe to mask objetcs and create complex shapes.